merumerutho/LOVJ/README.md

 ### A LÖVE VJing framework

-LOVJ (previously named [LOVELive2p](https://en.wikipedia.org/wiki/Love_Live!)) aims to be a [LÖVE](https://love2d.org/) framework to create, explore, play interactively with the code in order to creat visuals in a VJing setting or during a live music performance.
+LOVJ (previously called [LOVELive2p](https://en.wikipedia.org/wiki/Love_Live!)) aims to be a [LÖVE](https://love2d.org/) framework to create, explore, play interactively through LUA scripts in order to create a VJing setting mainly targeted at live music performances.

 Shall be flexible enough to support:
 - "1 player" scenarios, with the VJ handling entirely control of the visuals.